 1. Houses of Parliament from the South Bank

 This is a fantastic location to bag a load of London icons for your gallery.
 The Houses of Parliament and Big Ben look great from the South Bank, and you can cross Westminster Bridge for a close up (plus look back to capture the London Eye and South Bank).
 While here, why not take a flight on the Coca-Cola London Eye for some panoramic pictures of London.

 2. Tower Bridge at More London

 Continue further down the river to More London where you’ll get a great angle for the obligatory photo of Tower Bridge.
-From here, you can also snap the Tower of London as well as some of the newest additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard - where you can ascend to Europe's highest viewing platform for more panoramic views.
+From here, you can also snap the Tower of London as well as some of the more recent additions to London's skyline such as The Gherkin, buildings in the City of London and The View From The Shard - where you can ascend to Europe's highest viewing platform for more panoramic views.

 4. Abbey Road